Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Simulated Light Curves and Detection Probabilities

 where $\tilde{X}$ is the median of the sample, $X_i$ is a sample point, and the constant is a scaling factor.
 Typical uncertainties for RGB stars at power-to-background ratios of 0.5 are 3.7$\%$ for \numax\ and 0.74$\%$ for \dnu.
 RC star uncertainties are better for \numax\ at 1.9$\%$, but slightly worsen for \dnu\ at 1.0$\%$.

 We expect approximately $30\%$ of the Roman asteroseismic yield will have both a \dnu\ and a \numax\ detection, shown in Figure \ref{fig:Mact}.
-In this case, masses can be computed directly via the standard asteroseismic scaling relation (refer to equation \ref{eq:2}).
+In this case, masses can be computed directly via the standard asteroseismic scaling relation (refer to Equation \ref{eq:2}).
 We note that metallicity and \teff\ are still required to interpret the frequency spacings and to obtain mass, radius, and age.
 Given the typical uncertainties of \numax\ and \dnu\ we find, the mass uncertainty would be 5.7$\%$ for RC and 8.1$\%$ for RGB, implying age uncertainties of approximately 17$\%$ and 25$\%$ respectively, assuming negligible temperature uncertainties (e.g., $1\%$).
-With the remaining objects that do not have \dnu\ detections (70$\%$ of our detected sample), we can use the Stefan-Boltzmann Law to determine R:
+With the remaining objects that do not have \dnu\ detections (70$\%$ of our detected sample), we can use the Stefan-Boltzmann law to determine R:

-where the Boltzmann constant is $\sigma$ and $L$ can be determined with good photometric data, an extinction model, and a trigonometric parallax, $\varpi$.
+where $L$ can be determined with photometric data, an extinction model, and a trigonometric parallax, $\varpi$.
 In addition to existing parallaxes from Gaia, Roman is expected to deliver precise relative parallaxes for the entire asteroseismic sample, with precisions of 0.3$\mu\mathrm{as}$ \citep{Gould15}.
 For the typical bulge star, the parallax uncertainty is therefore negligible, and temperature uncertainties dominate.
 Nevertheless, as yet unknown astrometric systematics may cause the Roman parallaxes to be less precise than the sub-microarcsecond level that was predicted by \citealt{Gould15}.

 Combining the radius with a surface gravity from the \numax\ scaling relation then yields a mass, shown in equation \ref{eq:4}.
 For a temperature uncertainty of 1$\%$, the resulting masses would have a $\sim 4.5\%$ uncertainty due to temperature alone.
 With typical \numax\ precisions of 2.9$\%$ for the RC, the mass uncertainty comes to $\sim 5.4\%$.
 For this reason, we expect it will be more advantageous to calculate asteroseismic ages with this mass scale, which would deliver statistical uncertainties in age of closer to 15\% instead of the above-reported 25\% with asteroseismology alone.
+Note that this does not include uncertainties due to chemical composition or stellar model choice, the latter of which can be particularly significant (e.g. \citealt{Tayar22}).